With the contribution of: | Eco-Delivery Project (University of Stirling) funded by the European Investment Bank |

 Lauriane MOUYSSET, CNRS-MNHN CERSP, France

-How do the farmer risk preferences aect biodiversity?
+How do the farmer risk preferences a ect biodiversity?

 L. Mouysset, L. Doyen, F. Jiguet